Driving vehicle electrification forward.

 Reliable, efficient battery management systems (BMS)

-The battery is the most expensive component of an electric vehicle.
 As more vehicles become electrified, you need highly accurate, reliable battery monitoring and protection in order to meet the highest levels of functional safety.
 Accurate monitoring also enables more efficient battery use, resulting in either higher mileage per charge or maintained mileage with reduced battery size and a resulting decrease in cost.
 Our battery management integrated circuits and systems resources can help you maximize the safety, efficiency and power density of your high-voltage 12-V, 48-V and wireless battery management system design challenges.

 Visit our end equipment page to see our variants, products, and associated content to help with your toughest battery management system challenges.